 The study used data from Forbes and Wealth X to prepare estimates which they note are only indicative.

-The organizations also find legitimate to use wealth tax to reduce the total numbers of billionaires and multi-millionaires.
+The organizations also find it legitimate to use wealth tax to reduce the total number of billionaires and multi-millionaires.

 Oxfam released a report this week in which the wealth of the 10 richest men has doubled to $1.5 trillion dollars during the Covid-19 pandemic.
-Household incomes increased globally in 2020 while government became more indebted.
+Household incomes increased globally in 2020 while the government became more indebted.

 Last October, 136 countries agreed to impose a minimum tax of 15% on big companies for them to stop avoiding taxation.
 In early 2021, the World Bank considered the world as a “fiscal hole” and urged countries to consider a wealth tax.